So far you’ve been working only with the

 Again, the workflow for adding this mutation will be very similar to the ones we’ve done before:

 Now, you can get the token by using GraphiQL:

 With the token that the

 signinUser mutation provides, apps can authenticate subsequent requests.
-There are couple of ways this can be done.
-In this tutorial we are just going to use the built-in session, since this doesn’t add any requirements to the client application.
-The GraphQL server should be able to get the token from the session header on each request, detect what user it relates to, and pass this information down to the resolvers.
+There are a couple of ways this can be done.
+In this tutorial, we are just going to use the built-in session, since this doesn’t add any requirements to the client application.
+The GraphQL server should be able to get the token from the session header on each request, detect what user it relates to, and pass this information down to the mutations.